MonkeManX/monkemanx.github.io/content/articles/Where_the_Eiffel_Tower_is_is_not_obejctive.md

 When we say “is in,” we are not describing a neutral, mathematical spatial relation.
 The phrase carries **pragmatic, embodied, and lived meanings**: how we name things, how we orient ourselves in space, and most importantly, how we **navigate** and **inhabit** space.

-Now imagine an alien species radically different from us—not only in appearance, but in sensory apparatus, internal structure, and existential mode.
+Now imagine an alien species radically different from us, not only in appearance, but in sensory apparatus, internal structure, and existential mode.
 Perhaps they perceive the world through smell, magnetic fields, or air pressure gradients.
-Maybe they’re not even three-dimensional, or exist as distributed cosmic network, —a kind of non-localized, fluid presence that doesn’t recognize “here” and “there” in any meaningful way.
+Maybe they’re not even three-dimensional, or exist as distributed cosmic network, a kind of non-localized, fluid presence that doesn’t recognize “here” and “there” in any meaningful way.

 For such beings, the very concept of “Paris” might not exist.
 Nor would “Eiffel Tower.”
 Even the relation “is in” might be meaningless.
-Perhaps their entire spatial logic is topological, or vibrational—totally alien to us.
+Perhaps their entire spatial logic is topological instead, totally alien to us.

 If a member of this species were to say, “The Eiffel Tower is *not* in Paris,” while we say, “It *is*,” we wouldn’t necessarily say one of us is wrong.
 Rather, we would recognize that their **mode of being**, their *Dasein*, discloses a different world.
 The meaning of “is in” depends on the existential structure of the being using it. **Space**, then, is not an absolute container, but something interpreted and understood from within a particular mode of existence.